-Choinski reached the quarterfinal round in the 165-pound weight class with three victories on Friday (March 8).
-After suffering a loss in the quarterfinals, Choinski won three straight matches against seeded opponents to finish in third place, marking the best national championship result of his career.
+Choinski reached the quarterfinal round in the 165-pound weight class with two victories on Friday (March 8).
+After suffering a loss in the quarterfinals, Choinski (38-4) won three straight matches against seeded opponents to finish in third place, marking the best national championship result of his career.

 Choinski, unseeded despite compiling a 32-3 record entering the national meet, opened the Division III Championship with a win by fall with 19 seconds remaining (6:41) against sixth-seeded Anthony Arroyo (28-4 record) from Baldwin Wallace University (Ohio).

 Choinski then scored a major decision of 19-5 over Brad Kerkhoff (28-12) from Buena Vista University (Iowa) to advance to the quarterfinals, where UW-Whitewater's Nicholas Bonomo (15-7) eked past Choinski, 5-3.

 Choinski's successful journey through the consolation bracket began with an 8-4 decision over Jared Walker (31-5) from Washington & Jefferson College (Pa.) and continued with a pin against second-seeded Taylor Shea (42-3) from Roger Williams University (R.I.) and a 10-6 win over fourth-seeded Kyle Hatch (32-6) from Wabash College (Ind.).

 In the third-place match, Choinski defeated fifth-seeded Eddie Smith (30-6) from Loras College (Iowa) in a 6-3 decision.